openvinotoolkit/openvino/tools/benchmark_tool/openvino/tools/benchmark/README.md

                         value is CPU.
 Use '-d HETERO:<comma separated devices list>' format to specify HETERO plugin.
 Use '-d MULTI:<comma separated devices list>' format to
                         specify MULTI plugin.
+Use "-d GPU.X" format to specify device id for GPU devices.
 The application looks for a suitable plugin for the specified device.
   -l PATH_TO_EXTENSION, --path_to_extension PATH_TO_EXTENSION
                         Optional.
 Required for CPU custom layers.
 Absolute